Chart Color Schemes

 Mornington - West displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Mornington-West's dwelling structure, as per the latest Census, consisted of 65.5% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 85.5% houses and 14.5% other dwellings.
-Home ownership in Mornington-West was at 49.9%, with mortgaged dwellings at 24.0% and rented ones at 26.1%.
-The median monthly mortgage repayment in the area was $2,100, higher than Melbourne metro's average of $1,989.
-The median weekly rent figure was recorded as $410, compared to Melbourne metro's $380.
-Nationally, Mornington-West's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Mornington - West's dwelling structure, as per the latest Census, consisted of 65.5% houses and 34.5% other dwellings.
+This contrasts with Melbourne metro's figures of 85.5% houses and 14.5% other dwellings.
+Home ownership in Mornington - West stood at 49.9%, with mortgaged dwellings at 24.0% and rented ones at 26.1%.
+The median monthly mortgage repayment was $2,100, higher than Melbourne metro's average of $1,989.
+The median weekly rent in Mornington - West was $410, compared to Melbourne metro's $380.
+Nationally, Mornington - West's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing